pga03/docs-first-discovery/src/documents/firstDiscoveryServer.md

 The First Discovery Server connects to the Preferences Server via the Security layer.
 The server-to-server communication needs to be configured to specify things such as hostname, port, client_id, client_secret and etc.

 Configuration can be provided using either environment variables or a JSON config file.
 In the event that both are provided, the environment variables will take precedence.

-#### Environment Variables ####
+If a JSON config file is used, it must be located in the server's root directory and be called "fd_security_config.json".

 <table>
     <thead>
         <tr>
             <th>Environment Variable</th>
+            <th>JSON Config Path</th>
             <th>Description</th>
             <th>Example</th>
         <tr>